 - Inaccurate estimates (examples include time lost due to unavailability of required nonhuman or human resources, delays in approvals, project elements revealed during design, and assumptions proving to be false)

 The useful life of your project’s scope definition lasts through project closure.
 Your project’s scope defines the project’s outcome; don’t forget to summarize the delivered business value by comparing the project’s result to the original project scope definition.
 Did your stakeholders focus more on project budget and/or schedule instead of scope?
-If so, it will become apparent during this exercise, where the project’s scope was likely cut in order to meet cost and time objectives.
+If so, it will become apparent during this exercise, where the project’s scope was likely to cut in order to meet cost and time objectives.

 Jan Schiller, PMP, PSM1, FLMI, is a partner with Berkshire Consulting, LLC.
 She specializes in revealing the path from where an organization is to where they want to be.
 Over the past 30 years, Jan has been focused on linking strategy to results with project management in the financial services, investment, health, beverage, learning management and life sciences industries.
 She has helped her clients with the adoption of project management best practices; streamlining business processes; addressing regulations; achieving competitive advantage and much more.
 In addition to being quoted twice in PMNetwork Magazine, she’s also discussed how to develop a PMO Project’s scope statement on Phoenix Business RadioX (podcast).
 Jan writes about scope, portfolio management, methodologies, and PMO.